 Even though the tendency to develop myopia may be genetic, its actual development could be affected by how a person uses his or her eyes.
 Some studies show that people who have limited exposure to outdoor sunlight or an increased amount of reading and near work may be more likely to develop myopia.

 Myopia is associated with an increased risk of eye diseases such as retinal detachments, cataracts, macular degeneration and glaucoma.
 Typically, the higher the myopia, the greater the risk of developing these conditions, which is why there is a strong interest in attempting to control its progression.

-Myopia Control Options
+Myopia Management Options